i3arnon/i3arnon.github.io/_drafts/concurrent-dictionary-tolist.md

 ---
 layout: post
 title: ConcurrentDictionary Is Not Always Thread-Safe
-description: The ConcurrentDictionary members are thread safe, but not when used through an one of the interfaces it implements.
+description: The ConcurrentDictionary members are thread safe, but not when used through  one of the interfaces it implements.
 tags:
     - bugs
 ---